megawubs/trakt-api-wrapper/_posts/2015-06-02-installation.md

 ### Existing Project

-When you already have an existing composer project, just type `composer require wubs/trakt dev-master` and let it install.
+When you already have an existing composer project, just type `composer require wubs/trakt ~2.0` and let it install.

 ### Creating a new project